Event Cinemas: Boutique

 EVENT Boutique cinemas feature recliners with footrest, and in-cinema food-and-drink service.
 Guests have access to the Boutique Cinema 30 minutes prior to their session.
-Boutique is currently available at Event Cinemas George St (Sydney CBD).
+Boutique is currently available at Event Cinemas George Street (Sydney CBD).

+ScreenX

+On August 15, 2023, Event Cinemas announced that ScreenX would come to Australia for the first time.
+It opened at Event Cinemas Robina on the 17th of August.
+It later opened at Event Cinemas Campbelltown later that year on 14 December (in time for the Australian release of Wonka).

 Moonlight Cinema

 Moonlight Cinema is an outdoor seasonal exhibitor that operates in most Australian metropolitan areas.
 Moonlight was acquired by EVENT in 2010 from Prime Media Group for $1.75million.
 The division continues to grow and has signed 3 new venue contracts since its acquisition, and currently operates in: